From A Wiki of Ice and Fire

 Isle of Ravens

 The Isle of Ravens is linked to the eastern bank of the Honeywine by a weathered wooden drawbridge.
 On the island is located the Ravenry, the oldest building of the Citadel.
-In the Age of Heroes it was supposedly a stronghold of a pirate lord who picked off ships as they came downriver.
 The walls of the Ravenry are covered in moss and vines and within its yard sits a weirwood tree on which the ravens like to perch.
 The white raven rookery is located in the west tower.

 A Feast for Crows